The Best Digital Automation Cases of this Autumn

 The use of robotics is expanding to a number of business environments, and while warehouses seem especially well suited to the adoption of a variety of autonomous machines, there are other highly productive uses for robots.
 Hemdale Farms has been in operation since the 1950s; but even with the company's old-school roots, it's one of the most innovative around.
 Nearly a decade ago, it was one of the first farms to use robots for milking cows and is now the second largest robotic milking production in the US.
 On average, each robot milks about 60 cows three times a day; but the frequency can be as high as six times a day.
 The cows have IDs and transponders, and if they are 'eligible' to produce more milk, they will be fed sweet coated grain, which is high in energy and helps with lactation.
 Yes, this is reality.
 And you can read about more cool Digitalization cases here.

 Robots are already in every large warehouse.
-With the decrease in technology costs and with the introduction of exciting new business models including Robot-as-a-Service, it is now even more cost effective to bring robots into the warehouse.
+With the decrease in technology costs and with the introduction of exciting new business models including Robot-as-a-Service, robotic warehouse automation is now even more cost effective.
 But enterprises are not interested solely in the automation of core processes.
 Emerson Electric will provide 1,100 workers in the UAE with neck-cooling wearables, intended to cool down body temperatures during the hottest hours of the day.

 Stay tuned and read new cases of digital transformation when the next issue of the Digitalization Digest is posted on this blog!